Xarkanoth/HoldfastModdingLauncher/README.md

 ---

+## 🖥️ PC ONLY

+**This modding launcher is for PC (Windows) players only.** Console players cannot use this system.

+However, this does **NOT affect console players** in any way - all mods are **client-side only** and only modify what the PC player sees on their own screen.
+Other players (including console players) are not impacted.

+---

 ## ⚠️ IMPORTANT DISCLAIMER

 **This is an UNOFFICIAL modding tool.** It is NOT developed, endorsed, or supported by **Anvil Game Studios** or the Holdfast development team.
 They have no control over this project.